 Likewise, why did God refrain from bringing whales, fish, and other aquatic creatures aboard the ark?
 If you understand natural selection, the answer is obvious.
 Aquatic animals are well-suited to the watery conditions of the flood, and are not well-suited to the terrestrial conditions aboard Noah’s ark.
 The animals that perished during the flood did so because they were not well-suited to the environment in which they existed.
 Those that survived were well-suited to their conditions.
+Hence, they were able to reproduce in greater numbers than those that perished.
 This is the dictionary definition of natural selection.

 Jesus Himself gave another example of natural selection in one of His parables found in Luke 8:5-8, Matthew 13:3-8, and Mark 4:3-8.
 Two types of plants are mentioned in this parable: the plant that the person was sowing and thorns.
 Four different environments are mentioned: beside the road, rocky soil, ground with thorns, and ground with good soil.
-According to natural selection, plants well-suited to their environment survive and multiply, whereas those with traits not well-suited to their environment perish.
+According to natural selection, plants well-suited to their environment survive and multiply in greater numbers than those with traits not well-suited to their environment.
 Is this what we find in the parable?

 Note that Jesus here is not attempting to prove the principle of natural selection.
 He was speaking to people in an agrarian society and they understood that certain plants thrive only in certain environments.
 Rather, Jesus is using the principle of natural selection to explain a Kingdom principle.
 Jesus assumes that natural selection is true, and then uses this principle to explain how the Gospel will thrive only in certain spiritual environments.
 This is one of the few parables where Jesus explicitly explains what it means (Luke 8:11-15), so there can be no doubt.
 Hence, if natural selection were not true, then Christ’s reasoning here would be fallacious.